gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 causality.

 It is important to understand that correlations are useful for forecasting, even where thse is no causal relationship between the two variables, or when the causality runs in the opposite direction to the model, or when there is confounding.
+However, often a better model is possible if a causal mechanism can be determined.
+#### Confounded predictors
+It will not be possible to separate the effects of these two predictors because they are correlated.
+We say that two variables are confounded when their effects on the forecast variable cannot be separated.
+Any pair of correlated predictors will have some level of confounding, but we would not normally describe them as confounded unless there was a relatively high level of correlation between them.